 Detecting a problem is often relatively simple using condition monitoring.
 Determining the root cause of the higher vibration signal is often much more challenging.
+Luckily, there are published resources to help interpret vibration results.
+Many machine defect conditions manifest themselves in predictable ways.
+Using published spectrum analysis references, typical conditions can often be diagnosed.
 Setting alarm levels, determining how serious the issue is, filtering out basic rotational and structural vibrations to see bearing or gear problems are all necessary skills for the vibration analyst that take time and experience to develop.
 Condition monitoring can be a very valuable tool in maintaining machinery but only if those using it have the background and experience to use it to its full potential.